christinejykim/christinejykim/README.md

-### Cultural Anthropologist, Comic Artist, and Trilingual Traveler 👋
+### Cultural Anthropologist, Comic Artist, and Trilingual Translator 👋

 <!--
 **christinejykim/christinejykim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.